MohamedMaherAhmed/Translator/README.md

 # Translator

-A Free Translator Flutter based app with medium accuracy due to translating for free based on Translator Flutter Package.
+A Free Translator Flutter based app with medium accuracy due to translating for free, based on Translator Flutter Package.

 ## General Info